 - Offshore Cat 2 or Cat 3 territories with pre-30-September-2018 years.
 The FtC overlay under FA 2017 Schedule 18 engages with the 200% minimum reducible to 100%; the computation sits in WDF, not LPC.
 The asset-based penalty regime under FA 2016 Schedule 22 may also engage.
 Specialist input is appropriate before notification.

 - HMRC enquiry already open.
 Where HMRC has issued a section 9A enquiry or a section 29 discovery assessment, the unprompted window has closed.
-The engagement is now defensive (managing the enquiry to the lowest defensible position within the prompted-floor bracket) rather than offensive (initiating disclosure on the landlord's terms).
+The engagement is now defensive (managing the enquiry to the lowest defensible position within the prompted-floor bracket) rather than offensive (initiating disclosure on your own terms).
 The route is enquiry-management, not standalone LPC.

 - Non-residential income.
 Commercial property, employment income, dividends, and similar streams are DDS territory, not LPC.
 The Schedule 41 and Schedule 24 floors operate similarly under DDS; the operational framework is different.

-A landlord who fits any of these profiles should engage specialist disclosure counsel before notifying anything.
-The cost of the wrong route is materially higher than the cost of the right route, and the routes are not interchangeable.
+If you fit any of these profiles, take specialist disclosure advice before you notify anything.
+The routes are not interchangeable, and the cost of the wrong one is materially higher than the cost of the right one.